The 13 Best Online Banks for Savings and Checking Accounts

 Potential pitfalls: American Express is a savings-only account, meaning access to funds can be challenging.

 12. Simple Banking

 Why we like this bank: The APY for the Simple checking account is incredibly noteworthy at 2.02%.

 Potential pitfalls: Simple requires the checking account to have a linked Protected Goals account, which operates similarly to a savings account.
 The minimum balance is $2,000 to earn the high interest rate, and you can’t take out loans with Simple.

 Why we like this bank: Chime is great for first-time savers.
 Its spending account has no monthly fees and unlimited ATM reimbursements.
 More importantly, it can be set up to automatically transfer 10% of any direct deposit into the linked savings account and/or to automatically round up to the nearest dollar on all purchases, depositing the extra change into the savings account.
-Chime also lets members access their paychecks early if they are paid via direct deposit.
+You might also have access to your paycheck up to two days early with direct deposit.